UnlockedLabs/UnlockEdv2/backend/provider-middleware/README.md

 Clearly this alone doesn't make it impossible, but as the number of concurrent providers increases, it adds significant complexity to the integration process.
 For instance,  we use a cron job to fetch data throughout the day, and we shard the users and make calls to fetch data every users % 24 hrs.
 We will be faced with the challenge of having to keep track and maintain many, many sessions (possibly _far_ more than we will even expect) as individual user and admin actions while using the platform will each trigger these calls while these jobs are going on.

-`If managing N concurrent sessions is complicated in PHP, why couldn't multple ProviderServices instances just use the same cached session token?`
+`If managing N concurrent sessions is complicated in PHP, why couldn't multple KolibriServices instances just use the same cached session token?`

 It's likely that for some time, they could.
 The problem is when another instance of the class updates the token in the cache, because it made the `PUT/POST` request that triggers the token update, this would invalidate the token for all other instances relying on it for their sessions.
 The fix for this would be for every instance to retrieve their XCRFToken headers before each call...  `But which class instance is now responsible for the timed, periodic heartbeat session refresh PUT requests?`